-VinificationThe grapes were harvested in September and promptly de-stemmed but not crushed, allowing increased control over tannin extraction by minimizing the possibility of broken skins and split seeds.
-After a 48-hour cold soak to extract color and flavor, the grapes were fermented for 8 days, with pump-overs occurring twice daily.
-The free-run was transferred to new and two-year-old American oak barrels where it underwent malolactic fermentation, then barrel aging for 22 months.
+VinificationThe grapes were harvested in October and promptly de-stemmed but not crushed, allowing increased control over tannin extraction by minimizing the possibility of broken skins and split seeds.
+After a 48-hour cold soak to extract color and flavor, the grapes were fermented for one week, with pump-overs occurring twice daily.
+The free-run was transferred to new and two-year-old American oak barrels where it underwent malolactic fermentation, then barrel aging for 19 months.

-Dark and inky in appearance, our 2005 Petite Sirah is lush and concentrated with aromas of blackberry, blueberry, plum sauce, anise, smoked meat and coffee.
-Rich and supple flavors of vanilla, caramel and cracked pepper are surrounded by layers of black cherry and dark berry preserves.
-Mouth-filling tannins lead to a long, cocoa-dusted finish.
-This wine style is finesse-tamed rusticity, perfect for decanting and great with “big” foods.
+Dark and inky in appearance, our 2006 Petite Sirah is rich with aromas of sweet, dark fruit and floral notes.
+Balanced, lush flavors of dark chocolate, caramel, and peppercorns intermingle with layers of blueberries, pomegranates and ripe blackberries.
+The wines supple tannins lead to a long, cocoa-dusted finish.
+Our Petite Sirah should be considered a gentle giant for this variety, exhibiting approachability and food friendliness.
 Recommended drinking time is three to four years from vintage, maximum suggested aging is ten years from vintage.

 Detailed Wine Information